emmaA89/vlabprediction/README.md

 *** Remarks ***

-- Some of the functions listed in the main are from the following matlab packages:
+- Some of the functions listed in the main are from the following matlab packages: see https://www.math.unipd.it/~marcov/CAAsoft.html

 1. CaTchDes (Matlab codes for Caratheodory-Tchakaloff Near-Optimal Regression Designs - version 1.0 - from GitHub) by L. Bos and M. Vianello